arialdomartini/arialdomartini.github.io/_posts/for-the-rest-of-us/parser-combinators/2025-04-13-monadic-parser-combinators-8.md

         ...
 ```

-If `aP` succeeds, it returns the unconsumed input `restA` and a parsed
+If `aP` succeeds, it returns the parsed value `valueA` (the first part
-value `valueA`, the first part of the tuple you want to return:
+of the tuple you want to return) plus the unconsumed input `restA`, :

 ```fsharp
 let andThen<'a, 'b> (aP: 'a Parser) (bP: 'b Parser): ('a * 'b) Parser =